melaniemwendwa/phase2--codechallenge-week2-usingVite/README.md

 ## 🛠️ Installation Instructions

 1. Clone the repository
-2. Ensure you are in the directory of your project using: cd smart-goal-planner
+2. Ensure you are in the directory of your project using: cd codechallenge-week2-2
 3. Run npm install
 4. Run npx json-server --watch db.json --port 3001
 5. Run npm run dev